Silver Jackets: Many Partners, One team

 Ice Jam Workshop and Freeze-up Investigations

-This effort is utilizing ice jam expertise from the USACE Cold Regions Research and Engineering Laboratory (CRREL) to train state and local practitioners on Alaska-specific ice jam issues.
-A 2-day virtual workshop was held in April of 2022 and covered general topics including an overview of ice formation and ice mechanics, ice jam terminology, mitigation techniques and ice jam database information, as well as technical topics such as River Ice Hydraulics and Ica Jam Stage Frequency.
+This effort utilized ice jam expertise from the USACE Cold Regions Research and Engineering Laboratory (CRREL) to train state and local practitioners on Alaska-specific ice jam issues.
+A 2-day virtual workshop was held in April of 2022 and covered general topics including an overview of ice formation and ice mechanics, ice jam terminology, mitigation techniques and ice jam database information, as well as technical topics such as River Ice Hydraulics and Ice Jam Stage Frequency.
 Workshop attendees and presenters included a mix of planners, engineers and maintenance and operational personnel from State and Federal agencies.

 U.S. Army Corps of Engineers supports state-led Silver Jackets Teams through its Flood Risk Management Program.